How to Flatten JSON Arrays Online: A Complete Guide to Depth Control, Nested Structures, and Output Formatting

 How do I flatten a JSON array online?

 Paste your nested JSON array into the input field at wtools.com/flatten-json-array, select your desired depth level, and click flatten.
-The result appears instantly and can be copied to your clipboard.
+The result shows up instantly and you can copy it to your clipboard.

 What is the difference between full flattening and depth-limited flattening?

 Full flattening recursively removes every level of nesting until the array is completely flat.
-Depth-limited flattening only unwraps a specified number of levels — for example, depth 1 removes only the outermost layer of nested arrays and leaves deeper nesting intact.
+Depth-limited flattening only unwraps a set number of levels.
+Depth 1, for instance, removes only the outermost layer of nested arrays and leaves deeper nesting as-is.

 Does flattening change the order of elements?

-No. Flattening preserves the original left-to-right order of elements.
-Each nested element appears in the output at the position where it was encountered during a depth-first traversal of the array.
+No. Flattening preserves the original left-to-right order.
+Each nested element shows up in the output at the position where it was encountered during a depth-first traversal of the array.

 What happens to objects inside the array?

-Objects, strings, numbers, booleans, and null values are not affected by flattening.
+Objects, strings, numbers, booleans, and null values are unaffected.
 They pass through to the output unchanged.
-Only array brackets are removed during the flattening process.
+Only array brackets get removed during flattening.

 Can I flatten an array nested inside a JSON object?